Bavuett/void-rice/README.md

 ## What is this?

-Void Rice is a Linux Rice (my first one!). <br> It's called "Void Rice" because it was made for my Void Linux computer, which I generally use to take notes at school and simple activities. <br> I am planning to use it on my main computer when I'll install Linux on it.
+Void Rice is my fist Linux Rice.
+It's called "Void Rice" because it was made for my Void Linux computer, which I generally use to take notes at school and simple activities.

+I am planning to use it on my main computer when I'll install Linux on it.

 #### Screenshots